 Mr. Anderson is the co-author of Technology Litigation in the Delaware Court of Chancery, a treatise that provides comprehensive analysis of technology-related claims such as breach of fiduciary duty, misappropriation of trade secrets, breach of contract, unfair competition, civil conspiracy, and aiding and abetting.
 He is a thought leader on stock appraisal actions, and has authored articles that have been quoted in the Wall Street Journal, New York Times, Financial Times and Bloomberg.
-He frequently contributes to the Chancery Daily as a guest columnist and to Fish & Richardson’s commercial litigation blog.
+He frequently contributes to Fish & Richardson’s commercial litigation blog.

 Mosaid Technologies Inc. v.
 International Business Machines Corporation, C.A.
 No. 09-00510-GMS (D. Del.
 2009)